Dollar Flight Club vs Camli — Honest Comparison (2026)

 - Should I subscribe to a deal-alert service or use Camli?

 - Use both.
 Subscribe to Going (which absorbed Dollar Flight Club) for opportunistic deals when you're flexible.
-Use Camli when you need a specific route — consolidator fares save 40–70% reliably without waiting for a deal alert.
+Use Camli when you need a specific route — consolidator fares offer significant savings reliably without waiting for a deal alert.